lexicalunit/spellbot/SERVICES.md

 ## Handle your service in the Game model

 In `src/spellbot/models/game.py` there is a `Game` model which represents games managed by SpellBot.
-Of particular interest is the `embed_description()` function which you may need to update to properly handle your new service, especially if you added additional information to the `GameLinkDetails` class.
+Of particular interest is the `to_embed()` function (and various related functions) which you may need to update to properly handle your new service, especially if you added additional information to the `GameLinkDetails` class.

 ## Update the test suite